 Euler Math Toolbox

-This is the homepage of Euler Math Toolbox (EMT), a powerful math program combining numerical and symbolic tools (using the computer algebra system Maxima) in one free and open source package.
+This is the homepage of Euler Math Toolbox (EMT), a powerful math program combining numerical and symbolic tools (using the open computer algebra system Maxima) in one free and open source package.
 Its idea is similar to Matlab, but the syntax is not exactly compatible.
-The projected was started in 1987 by Rene Grothmann, professor of mathematics in Eichstätt, Germany.
+The project was started in 1987 by Rene Grothmann, professor of mathematics in Eichstätt, Germany, and became a full package for mathematical exploration and teaching over the years.

 The main design goal of Euler Math Toolbox is to provide a clean and simple surface that gives easy access to powerful tools.